Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 - Structure for substance-backed legal/regulatory reasons, counsel-analysed — not the myth; not legal/tax advice.

-Pulley and Carta record entities, cap tables and instruments (Pulley token + equity; Carta equity broadly) — the structured record of whatever structure is chosen.
-They do not determine substance, place of effective management, CFC exposure or tax residency, which stay legal- and tax-counsel determinations per jurisdiction.
+Pulley and Carta record entities, cap tables and instruments — Pulley token and equity, Carta equity broadly — giving you the structured record of whatever structure is chosen.
+None determines substance, place of effective management, CFC exposure or tax residency; those stay legal- and tax-counsel determinations, per jurisdiction.

-Wag3s HR keeps the structured, auditable record of the entity, contributor and cap-table data behind a structure — useful evidence of where activity actually occurs — feeding accounting and reporting, while substance, place of effective management, CFC and tax-residency conclusions stay counsel-confirmed per jurisdiction.
+Wag3s HR keeps a structured, auditable record of the entity, contributor and cap-table data behind a structure — useful evidence of where activity actually occurs — feeding accounting and reporting.
+It supports, rather than replaces, the legal and tax counsel whose call substance, place of effective management, CFC exposure and tax residency remain, in every relevant jurisdiction.
 See the HR product page.

 Further reading